 Study the advertisement.

-You are going to buy this game and now you’d like to get more information.
+You are considering joining the book club and now you’d like to get more information.
 In 1.5 minutes you are to ask four direct questions to find out about the following:

 You have 20 seconds to ask each question.

 You are going to give an interview.
 You have to answer five questions.
 Give full answers to the questions (2–3 sentences).
 Remember that you have 40 seconds to answer each question.